department-of-veterans-affairs/vets-website/content/pages/healthcare/apply.md

 <dl>
     <dd><strong>Internet Explorer:</strong></dd>
-    <dd>Right click on one of the links above for the form you want to download.</dd>
+    <dd>Right click on the link above for the form you want to download.</dd>
     <dd>Choose <b>Save Target As...</b></dd>
     <dd>Choose where you want to save the file on your hard drive.</dd>
     <dd>Click <b>Save</b>.</dd>